corerd/corerd.github.io/README.md

 ```

 **Don't push the modified Gemfile to the GitHub Pages repository**,
-but keep only a local copy of it.
+but keep only a local copy of it (see below).

 Finally, run:
 ```